-If you choose to stay in Tilcara for the night, there’s plenty of hostels and budget accommodations to choose from.
-We saw many travellers make enquiries and book a night on the spot without prior reservation (it is totally possible to do so except for the busy Carnival season in February and March)
+If you prefer to stay in Tilcara for the night, there’s plenty of hostels and budget accommodations to choose from.
+We saw many travelers make inquiries and book a night on the spot without prior reservation (it is totally possible to do so except for the busy Carnival season in February and March)

 Here are some recommended hotels/hostels:

 Browse all Tilcara hotels here (Booking.com)